bazelbuild/rules_pkg/developers.md

-# rules_pkg - Information for developers
+# rules_pkg - Information for Developers

+NOTE: This is a work in progress.
+It is only an outline at this point.

-Introduction ...
+TBD: Introduction

 ## General